seanredmond/heniautos/docs/equations.rst

 (PrytanyDOY(date=(<Prytanies.I: 1>, 39), doy=39, preceding=(), intercalation=True),)

-The return value is analogous to :py:func:`festival_doy`.
-In this case, with ten prytanues the 39th day of a prytany can only occur in an intercalary year.
+The return value is a tuple of :py:class:`PrytanyDOY` objects with the same properties as :py:class:`FestivalDOY` objects.
+For :py:class:`PrytanyDOY`, though, :py:attr:`intercalary` is :py:obj:`True` if the *year* is intercalary, since this affects the lengths of all prytanies in the year.
+In this case, with ten prytanies the 39th day of a prytany can only occur in an intercalary year.
 Since it is the first prytany it cannot be preceded by any, so ``preceding`` is empty.

 Putting the Two Together
 ------------------------